Technologicat/mcpyrate/README.md

 Use the named parameter `expander` to access the macro expander.
 You can call `expander.visit_recursively(tree)` with an AST `tree` to expand all macros in that AST, until no macros remain.
 This is useful for making inner macro invocations expand first.

 To expand only one layer of inner macro invocations, call `expander.visit_once(tree)`.
 This can be useful during debugging of a macro implementation.
-You can then convert the result into a printable form using `mcpy.unparse` or `mcpy.dump`.
+You can then convert the result into a printable form using `mcpyrate.unparse` or `mcpyrate.dump`.

 To use the current setting for recursive mode, use `expander.visit(tree)`.
 The default mode is recursive.

-If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` to grab the macro functions you need (and their current names), and then use `mcpy.expander.expand_macros(tree, modified_bindings, expander.filename)` to invoke a new expander with the modified bindings.
+If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` to grab the macro functions you need (and their current names), and then use `mcpyrate.expander.expand_macros(tree, modified_bindings, expander.filename)` to invoke a new expander with the modified bindings.

 ### Macro expansion error reporting